lregnier/akka-http-vs-play/README.md

 ## Load Test
 Before running the load tests either the Akka HTTP or the Play API must be running first.
-Then, execute below command:
+Then, execute the following:
 ```sh
 sbt 'project load-test' test
 ```